nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 ### Sending Requests via Messages

-Requests can only be send via Message, if you already have an active Relationship with the recipient.
+Requests can only be send via Message, if you already have an active Relationship with the Recipient.
 Otherwise, you need to utilize a [RelationshipTemplate](#sending-requests-via-relationshiptemplates).
 {: .notice--info}